 For further information see our solutions pages on Military Messaging, Military Directory and Military XMPP.
-We regularly publish whitepapers on subjects relating to this area which can be found from the Constrained Bandwidth Whitepapers main page.
+We regularly publish whitepapers on subjects relating to this area which can be found here.
 These include:

 - Federated Mutli-User Chat: Efficient and Resiliant Operation over Slow and Unreliable Networks

 XMPP (the Internet Standard eXtensible Messaging and Presence Protocol) Multi-User Chat (MUC) is normally provided by a single server, with clients accessing a MUC Room via their local XMPP servers.
 This standard approach gives performance and resilience problems when operating over constrained networks.
 This paper looks at how federating the MUC service can address these problems.
 Isode's approach to Federated MUC as implemented in the M-Link XMPP server is described in the context of evolving XMPP standards, and benefits of Federated MUC for purposes other than Constrained Networks are considered.

 - Performance Measurements of Applications using IP over HF Radio

 This paper sets out the results of measurements made when running applications and layer protocols to support applications over IP via HF Radio using STANAG 5066.
 The goal of this work was to get a quantitative measure of the performance impact of using applications running over IP over HF Radio in comparison with applications running directly over specialized HF Radio protocols.
 This paper concludes that the performance impact of using IP is massive, with small message latency increase from at typical value of 6-20 seconds using applications optimized for HF to a smallest measured value of 89 seconds when using IP.

 - Isode's Solution for BRASS (Broadcast and Ship to Shore)